 Project Process.
-The Corps conducts an initial appraisal early in the Feasibility Study to determine whether the project meets program criteria and provides a basis for determining scope and cost of an entire feasibility study.
+The U.S. Army Corps of Engineers conducts an initial appraisal early in the Feasibility Study to determine whether the project meets program criteria and provides a basis for determining scope and cost of an entire feasibility study.
 The solution must be economically feasible and environmentally acceptable.
-If an acceptable alternative is identified in the feasibility study, the Corps prepares plans and specifications, then manages construction of the project.
+If an acceptable alternative is identified in the feasibility study, USACE prepares plans and specifications, then manages construction of the project.

 The feasibility study is 100 percent federally funded up to $100,000.
 Costs over the $100,000 are shared 50/50 with the non-federal sponsor.

 Final design (plans and specifications) and construction costs are 65 percent Federal / 35 percent non-Federal.